MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Host/Microsoft.PowerShell.Host.md

 # Microsoft.PowerShell.Host Module
 ## Description
-{{Manually Enter Description Here}}
+This section contains the help topics for the cmdlets that are installed with the Windows PowerShell **Microsoft.PowerShell.Host** module.
+The Host module contains cmdlets that manage data from host programs.

 ## Microsoft.PowerShell.Host Cmdlets
 ### [Start-Transcript](Start-Transcript.md)
 Creates a record of all or part of a Windows PowerShell session to a text file.

 ### [Stop-Transcript](Stop-Transcript.md)
 Stops a transcript.